-On March 8, 2023, KLXE acquired all of the equity interests of Greene's Energy Group, LLC ("Greene's"), including \$1.7 in cash remaining with Greene's, in an all-stock transaction.
+On March 8, 2023, KLXE acquired all of the equity interests of Greene's Energy Group, LLC ("Greene's"), including \$1.7 in cash, in an all-stock transaction.
 See Note 2 - Business Combinations.

 Looking ahead, the Company expects to continue to pursue opportunistic strategic, accretive acquisitions that would be expected to further strengthen the Company's competitive positioning and capital structure and drive efficiencies, accelerate growth and create long-term stockholder value.